shabbyrobe/cachet/README.rst

 The cache is not particularly fast.
 Flushing and iteration can be very, very slow indeed, but should not suffer from memory issues.

-If you use this cache, do some performance crunching to see if it's actually any faster than no cache at all.
+If you use this cache, please do some performance crunching to see if it's actually any faster than no cache at all.

 Iteration support: **generator**.

 Backend expirations: **none**

 .. code-block:: php